-- b.
+- a.
+View thinning activities shall be limited to twenty-five percent of the total buffer length in the high intensity and shoreline residential designations, and shall retain a minimum of thirty percent of the live crown. - b.
 View thinning a ctivities shall be limited to fifteen percent of the total buffer length in the urban conservancy and rural conservancy designations, and shall retain a minimum of thirty percent of the live crown. - c.
 No tree removal is allowed in the natural designation for view enhancement; however, limited tree limbing may be allowed upon review and approval by the department. - d.
 View thinning within the limited areas specified above shall generally be limited to tree limbing.
 Where tree removal is demonstrated to be necessary, replanting of native trees shall occur at a three-to-one ratio (planted to removed) within the buffer area. - e.
-Topping of trees is prohibited, except where demonstrated necessary for safety. - $f. \quad See the forest practices/timber harvest standards (Section 22.600.145) for danger tree removal requirements.$ - g.
+Topping of trees is prohibited, except where demonstrated necessary for safety. - f.
+See the forest practices/timber harvest standards (Section 22.600.145) for danger tree removal requirements. - g.
 An advance site visit may be required by the department of community development in order to confirm the proposed thinning is consistent with this section and critical area protection standards.
 Site visit request applications may be obtained online or in person at Kitsap County's permit center.
 The county may also utilize site photographs in lieu of a site visit where sufficient detail is a vailable to make a determination on consistency with thinning standards.